Nikita-hans/ccgc5501-bigiamchallenge-writeup/lab06.md

 1. Create an AWS Account:
 I started by creating a free AWS account.
 For security purposes, it's a good idea to use a separate account specifically for testing, rather than using a production account.

-2.Create a Non-Root IAM User:
+2. Create a Non-Root IAM User:
 I created a non-root IAM user with administrator access.
 This is a best practice, as it helps reduce the risk of exposure if any credentials are compromised.

 3. Generate an Access Key for the IAM User: